-- b.
-The maximum dual credit tuition rate is set by the state and is subject to adjustment each academic year. - c.
-Non-FAST dual credit students will also be assessed the MCC general services fee, the facilities fee, and any mandatory course fees. - d.
+- a.
+The maximum dual credit tuition rate is set by the state and is subject to adjustment each academic year. - b.
+Non-FAST dual credit students will also be assessed the MCC general services fee, the facilities fee, and any mandatory course fees. - c.
 The state-approved FAST tuition rate for 2025-2026 is \$58.52 per semester credit hour.